HANDLE & CARE

 Although, my cups and plats are dishwasher safe, I highly recommend hand washing.
 The sculptural pieces should only be washed by hand or wiped with a damp cloth.

-Using a mild detergent is advised, both in the washing machine or when washed by hand.
+Using a mild detergent is advised, both in the dishwasher or when washed by hand.
 The strong washing up liquids may, with time, damage the glaze and make the surface matte, crackled and/or make it easier for cutlery to leave marks on the surfaces.

 Some of the products may have a rough surface on the bottom, which may scratch for example a tabletop.
 To protect the surfaces, I kindly recommend sticking protecting furniture pads in felt, rubber or cork onto the ceramic object, to avoid scratches.